carpentries/docs.carpentries.org/topic_folders/policies/cookie-policy.md

 ## Cookies and You

-If you choose not to enable cookies, you will still be able to browse our website, but it will restrict some of the functionality of our website or what you can do.
+If you choose not to enable cookies, you will still be able to browse our websites, but it will restrict some of the functionality of our websites or what you can do.